Abelleul23/yourtask-bot/README.md

 # Task Management Bot

-This is a Telegram bot that allows users to create tasks with titles and descriptions.
+This is a Telegram bot that allows users to create tasks with titles, descriptions, due date and priority.
+The bot, then, will store the tasks in your local mongodb database.
+You can retrive them if you need.
+Additionaly the bot will notify you every 10 minutes, if it is the due-date day for your task

 ## Prerequisites